 , it doesn't look like anything progressed in Konami's favor.
 The two corporations settled out of court, apparently letting Pentavision off the hook and Konami retaining the rights to distribute Technika

 Eventaually, Pentavision was bought by Neowiz sometime before Clazziquai Edition, and sadly, it marked the fall of the franchise.
 While each installment was still well regarded and highly praised, eventually Neowiz dissolved Pentavision assigning everyone to different areas.
 Planned DLC for Technika Tune was dropped and Neowiz switched development to focus only on mobile games.
-The final installment, Technika Q for mobile devices, hasn't been updated in a year, a sad sign that the franchise has been killed dead.
+The final installment, Technika Q for mobile devices, hasn't been updated in a year.
+A sad sign that the franchise has been killed dead, with the upcoming Respect

 Though it should be noted that the DJMAX team seemed to have gotten fed up with this, as they have quit Neowiz, and have created Nurijoy.
 Under this new name, the team created two Spiritual Successors

 to DJMAX.
 One is known as Beatcraft CYCLON

 , an arcade game that has gameplay similar to Mai Mai.
 The other is called Superbeat XONIC

 for the PS Vita, which Nurijoy hopes to release worldwide.